Currently open for new referrals with spaces available on Thursdays.

 I have a personal interest in working creatively and using creative tools to deepen our understanding of our own processes and gain access to parts of ourselves which may be hidden from our awareness.
 Working creatively can also be helpful when talking becomes difficult and other means of expression are needed.

 I have undertaken CPD in areas of creative therapy techniques such as Therapeutic Sandtray Interventions, which I incorporate into my practice along with my training in Mindfulness and EFT.
 I am also a trained nature connection facilitator and can work with you to explore how you can improve your wellbeing through your relationship to nature.

 I grew up in Australia and migrated to the UK in 2010.
 Prior to becoming a counsellor, I worked for many years in broadcasting, spinning a multitude of plates, but one of my favourite roles was writing for children's television.
 I continue to write for children and my work is now published by Quirky Kid.

-I am available for short term counselling (minimum 6 weeks) or long-term therapy and work in both Frome and at Sycamore House in Bristol.
+I am available for short term counselling (minimum 6 weeks) or long-term therapy from my practice in Frome, Somerset.